 It is essential to mark all clothing and shoes clearly with your child’s name.

-Great Smeaton School has its own kitchen and cooks school dinners on the premises every day.
-We pride ourselves in providing a wide variety of choices including a meat dish, fish dish and vegetarian option and uses fresh vegetables and local produce, whenever possible, every day.
+Great Smeaton School has its own kitchen and our cook Miss Moore school dinners on the premises every day.
+We pride ourselves in providing a wide variety of lunches and uses fresh vegetables and local produce, whenever possible, every day.

-School dinners are £2.20 per day and include a main meal and pudding.
-We require dinner money to be paid in advance and cheques should be made payable to Great Smeaton School.
-We encourage parents to pay through our on line arrangements or money can be paid to the school office or your child’s class teacher.
+School dinners are 2.20 per day and include a main meal and pudding.
+We encourage parents to pay through our on line arrangements or money can be paid to the school office. .
 It is helpful if monies are placed in an envelope marked with the child’s name, class and amount contained.

 Free school meals are available to children from families in receipt of Family Income Support.
 If you think you are entitled to free meals, applications should be made to County Hall on form FM/B1 available from the school office.

 As an alternative to school meals, children may bring a healthy packed lunch (no chocolate bars, sweets or fizzy drinks).
 Please ensure that lunch boxes and drink containers are labelled with your child’s name.
 All drinks should be in shatterproof containers.

 If a child wishes to change from dinner to packed lunch or vice versa, please can you ensure we have at least one week’s notice.